Table of Contents

 • Hosted applications: With this option, businesses run their own accounting software on remote servers.
 Users are given access to the solution via a web browser.

 • Software as a Service (SaaS): Businesses handle their accounting function using the vendor's software and database via the Internet.
-Online banking, social media platforms, or Google email accounts are some of the most popular examples for the SaaS business model.
+Online banking, social media platforms, and Google email accounts are some of the most popular examples of the SaaS business model.

 Cloud accounting software vs Traditional accounting software